-A price one would expect to obtain for a property on the open market without delay, assuming that a normal or reasonable amount of time is not available in which to market that property.
+A price one would expect to obtain for a property on the open market without delay, assuming that a normal or reasonable amount of time is not available to market that property.

 Where the owner of the property also owns the land on which it is built.

-Regulations that require all domestic upholstered furniture, furnishings and other products containing upholstery in a property to be certified as compliant.
+Regulations that require all domestic upholstered furniture, furnishing and other products containing upholstery in a property to be certified as compliant.

-Regulations that require that any gas appliances in a property have to be inspected by a gas engineer, who is certified by the Gas Safe Register, before tenants move into a property and annually thereafter.
+Regulations that require that any gas appliances in a property be inspected by a gas engineer, who is certified by the Gas Safe Register before tenants move into a property and annually after that.

-In the event of two people wishing to purchase the same property, one buyer may offer more than the other to tempt the seller into proceeding with him.
-This is despite the fact that the seller may have already accepted the other buyer’s offer, subject to contract.
+If two people wish to purchase the same property, one buyer may offer more than the other to tempt the seller into proceeding with them.
+This is even though the seller may have already accepted the other buyer’s offer, subject to contract.
 There is no legal obligation to the first buyer, only a moral one.

-This is similar to gazumping, except on this occasion it is the purchaser reducing his offer prior to exchange of contracts.
-It probably goes without saying that gazumping is prevalent in an active market, and gazundering in a slow market.
+This is similar to gazumping, except on this occasion, the purchaser reduces their offer before exchanging contracts.
+Gazumping is prevalent in an active market, and gazundering is in a slow market.